Health Conditions That Affect Sleep Quality

 What does stress do to your body?

 Physiologically, stress increases the cortisol hormone in your body.
-If that is not enough, it also increases the adrenaline level, making your heart pump faster.
-You see, your mind doesn't know what things you are facing in life and where exactly you are.
+If that is not enough, it also increases adrenaline levels, making your heart pump faster.
+You see, your mind doesn't know what things you are facing in life or where exactly you are.
 It is still primal.
-So with all the stress around, your mind alarms the body of potential dangers and prepares for a fight or flight response.
+So with all the stress around, your mind alerts the body to potential dangers and prepares for a fight or flight response.
 That's why you are hyperactive and hypervigilant when you are stressed out.

 Stress also impacts your digestion.
 It can give you a painful spasm by increasing tension in your muscles.
 Your nerves get overworked.
 Your sexual libido drops.
 You forget to breathe properly.
 Shallow breathing further complicates the whole situation.
-And so comes the question.
+And so comes the question - “How can I get rid of stress?”

 How can I get rid of stress?